gallenc/solent2Public/week4/factoryandfacade/README.md

 ### 1. Import the easyUML plugin into netbeans

+(Note these instructions reflect Netbeans 8.
+Installing easyUML into Netbeans 12 is sligtly different to these instructions.
+See the installation video covered in Week 1. )

 To create UML diagrams in Netbeans we need to install the [easyUML Plugin](http://plugins.netbeans.org/plugin/55435/easyuml).
 (There is more documentation if you google on line and a also a youtube tutorial [EasyUML video](https://www.youtube.com/watch?v=QME_S7gPnVI)